ihitrec/King-Gym/README.md

 ### Research and design

-> .
+>

 ### User stories

 1. As a potential **new** gym customer I want to easily find information on the following: locations, pricing, customer testimonials and contact details.
 Having an image gallery that showcases the look of the gym as well as the people that are attending is a plus.
-Idealy there would be an option to book a free training before having to commit.
+Ideally there would be an option to book a free training before having to commit.

-2. As an **exisisting** gym user I want to get information such as working hours and gym class schedule.
+2. As an **existing** gym user I want to get information such as working hours and gym class schedule.

 ### Wireframes